I’m sure you’ve friends who ride with a power meter, and you probably have contemplated getting one for yourself.

-This is an objective look at why a power meter is not suitable for all cyclist.
-If they work for you then great, but if they don’t, they can be a waste of money.
+This is an objective look at why a power meter is not suitable for all cyclists.
+If they work for you, then great, but they can be a waste of money if they don’t.

 Here are 5 reasons why a power meter might not be for you.

 I don’t mean old school in a derogatory manner here.
 I mean old school in you know how you feel on any given day or prefer the barebones approach to cycling.

 You, your bike, a water bottle, and the great outdoors.
 There is nothing at all wrong with that, and if it works for you, then a power meter isn’t going to make your rides any better.

 Power meters are either a boon or a bane to cycling, depending on who you talk to.